aafent/FAST.FBasic/FAST.FBasicInterpreter/Documents/FBasicManual.md

 #### String functions:

-Functions for string manipulation, avaliable if library _FBasicStringFunctions_ is enabled.
+Functions for string manipulation, available if library _FBasicStringFunctions_ is enabled.

 *   **len(string):** Returns the length (number of characters) of a string.
 *   **left(string, n)**: Extracts the first n characters from a string.